List of former Universal Studios Florida attractions: The Swamp Thing Set

 The Swamp Thing Set was a set of theatrical property that were built for the filming of the television series Swamp Thing.
 Opening with the park on June 7, 1990, the sets were featured as part of the park's Production Studio Tour.
 The sets were demolished in 1994, following the cancellation of the TV series one year prior.
 In 2000, the area which formerly held the Swamp Thing sets became the home of Men in Black: Alien Attack.

 Woody Woodpecker's KidZone

-On January 15, 2023 the entire KidZone attractions closed for future Universal installment with the exception of the E.T.
-Adventure ride.
-Below are a list of former rides and attractions (either before or after 2023) that ceased operations:
+On January 15, 2023, the majority of the KidZone area was closed and replaced by DreamWorks Land, which opened on June 14, 2024.
+Only E.T.
+Adventure and the Animal Actors on Location! show remained and became a part of the park's Hollywood section.
+Below are a list of rides and attractions that ceased operations before or in 2023:

 Animal Actors Stage

-Animal Actors Stage was a live stage show which opened with the park in 1990 and featured Universal's animal actors performing amazing stunts and tricks.
+Animal Actors Stage was a live stage show which opened with the park in 1990 and featured Universal's animal actors performing stunts and tricks.
 It was later closed in 2001 and replaced by Animal Planet Live.